sunilKmishra18/androidarchitecuralpatterns/AndroidCleanArchitectureDemo/README.md

 Introduction
 -----------------
-This is a sample app that demonstrates about how to architect android application using the Uncle Bob's clean architecture approach With MVP Architectural Pattern.
+This is a sample app that demonstrates about how to architect android application using the Uncle Bob's clean architecture approach With MVP (Model View Presenter) Architectural Pattern.

 Clean architecture